Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations

 However, satellites may quench even before entering a MW-mass halo through processes such as reionization, internal stellar feedback, and environmental quenching in lower-mass groups (group preprocessing), in particular. \citet{Wetzel2015a} argued that a significant fraction of satellite galaxies in MW-mass haloes could be preprocessed in lower-mass groups, and the same environmental effects that act to quench satellites in a MW-like environment also can manifest in lower-mass groups. \citet{Jahn2021} demonstrated that effective environmental quenching of satellite galaxies occurs around isolated LMC-mass hosts from the FIRE-2 simulations, and there is significant evidence that the LMC has brought its own satellite population into the MW's halo \citep{Li2008,DOnghia2008,Sales2017,Kallivayalil2018,Patel2020,SantosSantos2021}.
 Such preprocessing effects might augment environmental quenching in MW-mass haloes for satellites that were previously in lower-mass groups, so it is important to disentangle these distinct quenching phases.

 We present an overview of the quiescent fraction of $z=0$ satellite galaxies around MW-mass hosts in the FIRE-2 simulations.
 We further investigate when and where they quenched.
 In Section~\ref{sec:simulations} we discuss the details of our simulations, how we assigned gas cells to galaxies, and how we define quiescence.
-We present our main results in Section~\ref{sec:results}, including comparisons of the quiescent fraction of simulated satellites to the LG and the SAGA survey, trends in quiescent fraction with respect to host environment and group preprocessing, quenching timescales relative to infall and pericentre passage, and three case studies.
+We present our main results in Section~\ref{sec:results}, including comparisons of the quiescent fraction of simulated satellites to observations, trends in quiescent fraction with respect to host environment and group preprocessing, quenching timescales relative to infall and pericentre passages, and three case studies of satellite quenching.
 We summarize our work and discuss its implications in Section~\ref{sec:discussion}.